fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - [The Civil War in Letters](https://publications.newberry.org/digital/mms-transcribe/index): This collection contains letters from Civil War soldiers that give a human view of the conflict.
 - [Library of Congress transcription project](https://crowd.loc.gov/)
 - [Citizen Archivist](https://www.archives.gov/citizen-archivist): A set of transcription projects organized by the National Archives
 - [Smithsonian Digital Volunteers](https://transcription.si.edu/): LOTS of great projects to contribute to, based on archives of the Smithsonian Institution.
-You can browse all projects by name or by theme.
+You can browse all projects by name or theme.